tier4/AutowareArchitectureProposal.proj/Localization/Pose_Estimator/Pose_Estimator.md

 Pose Estimator
 ==============

-## Role
+### Role

-Pose estimator is a component to estimate ego vehicle pose in local coordinates on reference map.
-We basically adopt 3D NDT registration method for pose estimation algorithm.
-In order to realize fully automatic localization, initial pose estimation with GNSS is required.
-In general, iterative methods such as point cloud registration method require a good initial guess.
-Therefore it is preferable to utilize pose output of pose twist fusion filter as initial guess of NDT registration.
-Also, pose estimator should stop publishing pose when the score of NDT matching is less than threshold to avoid misleading wrong estimation.
+Pose estimator is a component to estimate ego vehicle pose which includes position and orientation.
+The final output should also include covariance, which represesents the estimator's confidence on estimated pose.
+A pose estimator could either be estimate pose on local map, or it can estimate absolute pose using global localizer.
+The output pose can be publihsed in any frame as long as /tf is provided to project into the "map" frame.
+Also, pose estimator should stop publishing pose if it is possible to calculate reliability of estimated pose(e.g. matching score with map) and the reliability is low.

 ## Input